 I’m intrigued by Dopplr.

-So, a startup meanders into a science project, corporates scratch backs, and Nokia screws up an acquisition: what is there to be intrigued by?
+So, a startup fails and Nokia screws up an acquisition: what is there to be intrigued by?

 Well, the site is still THERE, and it still works.
 Marko still uses it.
 It’s like one of those windmills in abandoned western towns in a certain type of movie - it still spins when the people left decades ago.
 A traceroute says that the site is sitting in a server farm in London, so it was never moved to Nokia (maybe).
 This makes me wonder - how long can a properly-build web service keep working after the staff leave?
 How long will a LAMP stack just keep going, if no-one remembers to cancel the hosting account?
 I used to hear stories about old Netware servers that hadn’t been seen in years, and turned out to have been plastered into closets, forgotten completely, and yet were still running happily 5 or 10 years after the last time a human looked at them.
 WIll Dopplr still be up in 2020, the hosting bills dripping onto a long-forgotten Nokia corporate charge account, a web version of abandonware?